 Do you love Bernat Blanket Yarn Projects as much as I do?
+Buckle up then because I have SO many project ideas to show you!

 I swear, every time I try to crochet a project using traditional yarn, it feels like it takes forever and the yarn is so skinny.
 I’m also not a fan of scratchy yarn and that’s where blanket yarn shines.
 It is the softest and squishiest yarn out there and as a bonus, it’s super washable, making it perfect for blankets, especially for babies.